-On February 16, 2016, the Bank granted to current executive officers 80,775 restricted stock units corresponding to 2015 performance.
-These restricted stock units vest 25% of the amount granted per year, measured from the award date, on each anniversary of the award date.
-As of December 31, 2016, the compensation cost charged against the Bank's 2016 income in connection with these restricted stock units was \$694,428.
-The total remaining compensation cost of \$780,572 will be charged over a period of 3.1 years.
+On February 6, 2018, the Bank granted to current executive officers 23,412 restricted stock units corresponding to 2017 performance.
+These restricted stock units vest 25% of the amount granted per year, with the first vesting on February 6, 2019, and the subsequent vestings on each anniversary of the first vesting date.
+As of December 31, 2018, the compensation cost charged against the Bank's 2018 income in connection with these restricted stock units was \$271,734.
+The total remaining compensation cost of \$308,886 will be charged over a period of 2.9 years.

 The Bank sponsors a defined contribution plan for its expatriate officers.
 The Bank's contributions are determined as a percentage of the eligible officer's annual salary, with each officer contributing an additional amount withheld from his salary.
 All contributions are administered by a trust through an independent third party.
-During 2016, the Bank charged to salaries expense \$121,399 with respect to the contribution plan.
-As of December 31, 2016, the total amount set aside or accrued by the Bank under this plan amounted to \$340,738.
+During 2018, the Bank charged to salaries expense \$49,487 with respect to the contribution plan.

-2016 Chief Executive Officer Compensation
+2018 Chief Executive Officer Compensation

-The compensation corresponding to 2016 of the Bank's Chief Executive Officer included an annual base salary of \$350,000, and a performance-based restricted stock units grant with a value of \$400,000, an aggregate of \$14,000 from the Bank to the Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$13,750.
-In addition, the Chief Executive Officer has a contractual severance payment of \$350,000 in the event of his termination without cause.
+The compensation of the Bank's Chief Executive Officer for 2018 included an annual base salary of \$350,000, and a performance-based cash bonus of \$500,000, an aggregate of \$14,000 from the Bank to the Chief Executive Officer's contribution plan, and limited perquisites and other benefits amounting to \$19,690.
+The Chief Executive Officer is eligible to receive a severance payment of \$350,000 upon his departure.